PROJECT-Resistance/Resistance-Bot/README.md

 ## Usage

 The bot should start up now.
-If you want to shut it down, press ctrl+c on your keyboard while in the window of the bot.
+If you want to shut it down, press ctrl+c.
 You can restart the bot using the commands above.

 ## Contributing
-Pull requests are welcome.
+Merge requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+In order to create a merge request, you might need to fork the project first.

+## License
+This project is licensed under the **MIT License.** [Learn more](https://choosealicense.com/licenses/mit/)